ltn22/SCHC/README.md

    * a Field ID (which must correspond to a value returned by the field Parser.
    * a field position: an integer, by default 1
    * a field direction "bi", "up" and "dw"
-   * a target value
+   * a Target Value: Integer or String
-   * a Matching Operator
+   * a Matching Operator ("ignore", "equal", "MSB(v)", "match-mapping".
-   * a Compression Decompression Action
+   * a Compression Decompression Action ("not-sent", "value-sent", "LSB(v)", mapping-sent", "compute-length", "compute-checksum")

+The method FindRuleFromId(ruleid) returns the rule corresponding the ruleid.

+The method FindRuleFromPkt (header, direction) returns the rule corresponding the header field list contained in the first argument.
+This value comes generally from a packet header parsing done with the class Parser.
+The second argument is either "up", "dw" or "bi", indication the direction from the device point of view.

+For both methods, if no rule is found, a None is returned.